linusg/rpi-backlight/README.md

 ### CLI

-Open a terminal and run `rpi-backlight`:
+Open a terminal and run `rpi-backlight`.

 ```console
 $ rpi-backlight -b 100